tpbnick/docs/docs/py-dictionaries.md

 new_points = alien_0['points']
 print(f"You just earned {new_points} points!")
 ```
-Once the dictionary has been defined, the code on line 3 pulls the value associated with the key `'points'` from the dictionary.
-This value is then assigned to the variable `'new_points'`.
+Once the dictionary has been defined, the code on line 3 pulls the value associated with the key `#!py 'points'` from the dictionary.
+This value is then assigned to the variable `#!py 'new_points'`.
 The code on line 4 then prints a statement about how many points the player just earned.

 ### Adding New Key-Value Pairs
 Dictionaries are dynamic structures, and you can add new key-value pairs to a dictionary at any time.
 For example, to add a new key-value pair, you would give the name of the dictionary followed by the new key in square brackets along with the new value.